jhedstrom/drupalextension/docs/configuration.md

 request would get a `401`.
 Re-applying keeps the whole login flow authenticated.

 Credentials can also come from the `base_url` userinfo.
-This is the only option for JavaScript drivers, since Selenium/WebDriver cannot set basic auth headers:
+For JavaScript drivers this is the most practical option, since Selenium/WebDriver cannot set basic auth headers directly:

 ```yaml
 Drupal\MinkExtension: